alanthie/build_all/README.md

 <pre>
 # -------------------------------------------------------
-# lnx_install_cpp.sh
+# lnx_install_cpp.sh (apt based Linux distros)
 #
-# This will build all my encryption software for Linux
+# This will build all my encryption software for Linux.
-# You can rerun it, and will rebuild the changed parts
+# You can rerun it, and will rebuild the changed parts.
-# All dependencies are automatically downloaded
+# All dependencies are automatically downloaded.
-# All C++ tools are automatically downloaded
+# All C++ tools are automatically downloaded.
-# I often re-install many Linux distros and run this script
+# I often re-install many Linux distros and run this script.
 #
+# Projects build:
 # https://github.com/alanthie/Encryptions
 # https://github.com/alanthie/cryptochat2
 #
-# SET FOLDER where git repository are downloaded
-#
-# Update your Linux first
-# sudo apt update
-# sudo apt upgrade
 # -------------------------------------------------------
 </pre>

-Packages produced on Qubes_OS/Debian:
+Supporting multiple Linux distros
 <pre>
+Packages produced on Debian:
 ../cryptoal
 └── debian_12
     ├── crypto